CARE ACT 2014

 The SAB can be an important source of advice and assistance, for example in helping others improve their safeguarding mechanisms.
 It is important that the SAB has effective links with other key partnerships in the locality and share relevant information and work plans.
 They should consciously cooperate to reduce any duplication and maximise any efficiency, particularly as objectives and membership is likely to overlap.

-2. Core Duties of the Safeguarding Adults Board
+2. Core Duties of the Safeguarding Adults Board / Partnership

 A SAB has three core duties: